Admission to practice law: Malaysia

 Malaysia requires advocates and solicitors to be admitted to the Malaysian Bar.
 The prerequisite is either a Bachelor of Laws (Hons) degree (an LL.B (Hons)., which requires four years of study) from the local law faculties or a call as a Barrister in the UK or a Certificate in Legal Practice, which is a post-graduate qualification on procedural law equivalent to a master's degree and taking approximately nine months to complete, and a nine-month pupillage.
 Advocates and Solicitors are entitled to appear before the courts and/or perform solicitors' work, as the legal profession in Malaysia is fused without any distinction between barristers and solicitors.

 The East Malaysian states of Sabah and Sarawak have their own sets of criteria for admission to their own respective law societies.

+Mongolia

+All lawyers must be members of the Mongolian Bar Association (MBA).
+Prospective lawyers must graduate from a law school accredited by the MBA and undertake a two-year period of professional training, after which they become eligible to take the bar examination.
+Candidates who pass the bar examination must send a request for membership to the MBA together with the required documents.
+Upon examination and validation of the documents, the applicant is registered as a member and granted a license to practice law.

 Nepal

 Nepal requires lawyers to complete a bachelor's degree in law and then pass an exam conducted by the Nepal Bar Council to obtain a legal practitioner's license.